TobiasNetzer/HomeSense/README.md

 Once everything is setup, a JSON string containing all the sensor data can be received every 15min by subscribing to the configured MQTT topic.

-Here is an example of the JSON string:
+Here is an example of the data:

 ```json
 {